 Job: a candidate sub or teaming partner says they have federal experience.
 You want a quick, structured second-look at whether they've actually won contracts, with whom, in what NAICS, and how recently.

 How: GET /api/v1/companies/{uei} for the profile, /awards for line items if you need them.
-Pair with Vendor Risk Intelligence in the same call for exclusion status, address clusters, and name-variant clusters.
+Pair with the Vendor Risk Intelligence API in the same call for exclusion status, address clusters, and name-variant clusters.

 Job: build a target list of contractors active in your space (specific NAICS, specific agencies) and segment by recent activity (e.g., who has been quiet for 12 months and might be vulnerable on a recompete).